LinusDietz/DBLPGraphs/README.md

 ## Preview and Paper ##

 There is a preview available at http://dblpgraphs.lynyus.org.
-The paper can be found in the git repositoy.
-See `DBLPGraphs.pdf`.
+The [paper](src/dblpGraphs/static/LDietz-DBLP-DataMining.pdf) can be found in the git repositoy.

 ## Dependencies ##